machine-learning-apps/actions-chatops/README.md

   - `APP_ID`:your GITHUB App ID. _This is required if the input INDICATOR_LABEL is supplied._

   - `TEST_EVENT_PATH`: An alternate place to fetch the payload for testing and debugging when making changes to this Action.
-This is set to they system environment variable $GITHUB_EVENT_PATH by default.
+This is set to the system environment variable $GITHUB_EVENT_PATH by default.

 ## Outputs